-This section will just contain all the plots that I typically generate every time the SPE Templates are re-fitted.
+The failed fits are almost entirely dead DOMs.
 I won't describe each plot, although they should hopefully be self-explanatory.
 If not, feel free to send me an email at saxani@mit.edu.
 More information may be available in the paper, as well as in my upcoming thesis.